shefalishr95/Information-extraction-using-Natural-Language-Processing/README.md

-# What made you happy?
-An analysis of common actions linked to happy moments
+# What makes us happy?
+NLP-Driven Analysis of Happiness Triggers in Large-Scale Text Data

 > *"Happiness is not something ready-made.
 It comes from your own actions"* - Dalai Lama